kshedden/dstream/README.md

 multivariate data in [Go](http://golang.org).
 A Dstream is a [dataframe](http://pandas.pydata.org)-like container that holds a rectangular array of data in which the columns are variables and the rows are cases or observations.
-The Dstream framework facilitates processing data of this type.
-One important application for this package is feeding data into statistical modeling tools such as regression analysis.

 Dstream is designed to work with large datasets, where it is not possible to load all data for all variables into memory at once.
 To achieve this, Dstream utilizes a _chunked_, _columnar_ storage format.
-A chunk contains the data for all of the Dstream's variables for a consecutive subset of rows, stored by variable (column-wise) in typed Go slices.
+A chunk contains the data for all variables, for a consecutive subset of rows.
+The data are stored by variable (column-wise) in typed Go slices.
 Only one chunk of the Dstream is held in memory at one time.